Welschriesling (Austria Sweet)

 - Primary: dried apricot, ripe peach, quince paste, honeydew melon, candied citrus peel

-- Botrytis-derived: caramel, honey, nougat, candied orange zest, subtle earthy spice
+- Botrytis-derived: caramel, honey, nougat, candied orange zest, subtle herbal and earthy spice

 - Tertiary (with age): marmalade, dried tropical fruit, fine mineral tension, saline nuances on the finish